SalahMSaleh/python-task/README.md

 **For Linux**

-Can be doweloaded with the following command:
+Can be downloaded with the following command:
 > git clone https://github.com/salah1712/python-task and run the script

 ### Prerequisites